lucaswerkmeister/m3api/README.md

-- If the API response contains a Retry-After header (most common case: you specified the `maxlag` parameter and lag is currently higher), the request will automatically be retried once by default (after waiting for the amount of time specified in the header).
+- If the API response contains a Retry-After header (most common case: you specified the `maxlag` parameter and lag is currently higher), the request will automatically be retried for up to 65 seconds by default (after waiting for the amount of time specified in the header each time).
-  You can change this with the `maxRetries` request option: e.g. `request( { ... }, { maxRetries: 3 } )`.
+  You can change this with the `maxRetriesSeconds` request option: e.g. `request( { ... }, { maxRetriesSeconds: 10 } )` to stop retrying sooner.
-  Set `maxRetries` to 0 to disable this feature entirely.
+  Set `maxRetriesSeconds` to 0 to disable this feature entirely.

 - Apart from strings, numbers, and arrays and sets thereof, parameter values can also be booleans, `null`, or `undefined`.